 Ag Training will train people honestly and with integrity to become professional competent machinery operators.
-In a safe and vocational manner at a reasonable cost, at what ever location, for industries to gain increase productivity and reduced accidents
+In a safe and vocational manner at a reasonable cost, at what ever location, for industries to gain increased productivity and reduced accidents.

 Why train with us?

-Not only does one the elements to contend with, but each day there’s the danger of being hurt or even killed when working with machinery.
-Tractors are usually quite safe when handled properly, but dangerous if operated incorrectly.
+Not only does you have the elements to contend with, but each day there’s the danger of being hurt or even killed when working with machinery.
+Tractors are usually quite safe when handled properly, but potentially dangerous if operated incorrectly.
 Each year many people are unnecessarily killed or injured because of tractor accidents.

 It’s interesting to note that tractors not only roll over sideways but also backwards when travelling over steep and hilly countryside.
 A study has shown that more than half of the accidents happen on flat or slightly sloping terrain.

-A study of tractor accidents found that nearly three out of four of the deaths were caused by tractors overturning.
+A study of tractor accidents found that nearly three out of four deaths were caused by tractors overturning.
 A further one in every five died from falling off tractors.

-Some of these accidents children were driving; others were passengers or were riding on a trailer.
+Some of these accidents were children driving; in others, children were passengers or were riding on a trailer.
 It’s actually against the law to allow a person to ride as a passenger on a tractor, unless each passenger is provided with: